A Machine Learning Approach to Improving Timing Consistency between Global Route and Detailed Route: Model training and inference in the physical design flow

-Our ground-truth data is generated using the flow highlighted in Fig.~\ref{fig:flows}(b).
-Since our experiments are performed in different tool flows, we use both a branch of OpenROAD-flow-scripts~\cite{ORFS} and a commercial flow.
+Our ground-truth data is generated using the flow highlighted in Fig.~\ref{fig:flows}(b). \blueHL{Since our experiments are performed in different tool flows, we use both a branch of OpenROAD-flow-scripts~\cite{ORFS} and a commercial flow.
 The ground-truth data is generated for multiple designs implemented in two open-source bulk CMOS technologies (a 45nm technology~\cite{NanGate45}) and a 130nm technology~\cite{SkyWater130}, and one commercial FinFET technology.
-All of the tested designs are summarized in Table~\ref{tbl:designs}.
+All of the tested designs are summarized in Table~\ref{tbl:designs}.}

 To increase the diversity of our training data set, we run the ground-truth flow for each design with three different floorplan areas and placement utilization settings.
-Different utilization settings result in designs with different levels of congestion and consequently in nets that have different lengths due to detours.
-We extract the features described in Section~\ref{sec:features} and their corresponding ground-truth labels.
-The training labels for the three ML models are extracted after timing analysis (corresponding to the green box in Fig.~\ref{fig:flows}(b)) including the source-sink wire delays, source-sink wire slews, and load parameters.
+Different utilization settings result in designs with different levels of congestion and consequently in nets that have different lengths due to placements and detours.
+We extract the features described in Section~\ref{sec:features} and their corresponding ground-truth labels. \blueHL{The training labels for the three ML models are extracted after timing analysis (corresponding to the green box in Fig.~\ref{fig:flows}(b)) including the source-sink wire delays, source-sink wire slews, and load parameters.
 Each source-sink pair represents a single data point for the source-sink delay and slew at the sink.
-For the load capacitance predictor, each net in the design is a single data point.
-The models for designs with macro blocks and without macro blocks are trained separately.
-For designs without macros, our ground-truth dataset contains 456,661 data points in 45nm technology, 348,429 in 12nm technology, and 394,162 data points in 130nm technology.
-For designs with macros, our ground-truth dataset contains 880,225 data points in 45nm, and 643,793 data points in 12nm.
-The pace of ground-truth data generation is slow (1 hour per design, on average) but this is a one-time cost per technology since the trained model can be applied to new designs to rapidly and accurately predict post-DR parasitics and timing.
+For the load capacitance predictor, each net in the design is a single data point. \greenHL{The training data is normalized before training; however, in practice we observe that the XGBoost model is not very sensitive to this normalization and performs adequately using skewed data.} The models for designs with macro blocks and without macro blocks are trained separately.
+For designs without macros, our ground-truth dataset contains 456,661 data points in 45nm technology, 348,429 data points in 12nm technology, and 394,162 data points in 130nm technology.
+For designs with macros, our ground-truth dataset contains 880,225 data points in 45nm, and 643,793 data points in 12nm.} The pace of ground-truth data generation is slow (1 hour per design, on average) but this is a one-time cost per technology since the trained model can be applied to new designs to rapidly and accurately predict post-DR parasitics and timing.

 The model is trained using root mean squared error (RMSE) as the loss function.
 For the XGBoost regressor~\cite{Chen16}, we use a learning rate 0.01.
 We choose the maximum tree depth~=~4, the number of estimators~=~900, and the subsampling ratio~=~0.8.
 The hyperparameter values are chosen based on a full search of a discrete grid on the domain of the hyperparameters: the assignment with the highest score is used for parameter tuning.
 We find that the models are not sensitive to small changes in the hyperparameter values.